zzalscv2/athena-atlas/InnerDetector/InDetValidation/InDetPhysValMonitoring/Readme.md

 In addition to just test-running the code, we recommend to also run the unit tests provided with the package when you have made changes.
 You can do this by typing `ctest` in the build folder after having compiled.

 ## Making a merge request
-If you have made a modification that may be useful to more users, please consider [making a merge request](https://atlassoftwaredocs.web.cern.ch/gittutorial/merge-request/) into master to share your work with others!
+If you have made a modification that may be useful to more users, please consider [making a merge request](https://atlassoftwaredocs.web.cern.ch/gittutorial/merge-request/) into `main` to share your work with others!